 You can also add a Levels adjustment layer, to restore or bring back contrast.
-If the histogram in it shows blank spaces at either end, move the white and black threshold markers inward till they reach the beginning of the non-blank space, and the image should look less flat.
+If the histogram in it shows blank spaces at either end, move the white and black threshold markers inward.
+When they reach the beginning of the non-blank space, the image should look less flat.

-Bringing out detail in a dark area, or a light one, can also be done with a Levels layer.
+We can also bring out detail in a dark area, or a light one.
+For this we use a Levels layer.
 Select the area you want to lighten or darken, then add the layer; selecting first will define, or mask, the area, and you can then adjust only the parts which need it.
-(Shh—this is one of the Secret Awesome Inner-Circle Techniques for doing a restore in Photoshop—the ability to selectively adjust parts of the image.
+(Shh—this is one of the Secret Awesome Inner-Circle Techniques for doing a restore in Photoshop.
+We have the ability to selectively adjust parts of the image.
 The only downside is having to learn to do careful selection.)

 To go in depth, check out our Photoshop training.